 - Exploring all opportunities to acquire state and federal stimulus funding

 - Extending support for the most-behind students, and students recovering from trauma — not just academic, but services like advising, mental health counseling, and financial aid.

 What Teachers Can Do

 To prepare for remote learning in the fall, teachers can review their procedures and processes, and assess what worked and what didn’t.
 Teachers can be open to provide feedback to their administrators and compare notes with other teachers.
 Which platforms worked best?
 What do they wish they could have done differently?
-Are there any alternate solutions that can help with any hiccups they experienced?
+Are there any alternative solutions that can help with any hiccups they experienced?
 Not all digital tools introduced this spring worked for everyone, so there’s room for experimenting and improving performance.

 Learning from School Districts with the Most Success

 As we’re learning, a truly successful online program requires consistency, ease of access and use, and integrated support — a seamless blend of student and academic services, and a curriculum that’s easy to navigate.
 Schools that are successfully showing how distance learning works tend to have three things in common: